 Belief States in Criminal Law, 68 Okla.
 L. Rev. 497 (2016)

 Jamie Macleod is an Associate in Law at Columbia Law School.
-His current research concerns torts, criminal law, and statutory interpretation.
-Methodologically, his scholarship draws from empirical psychology, linguistics, philosophy, and legal theory.
+His current research concerns criminal law, torts, and statutory interpretation.
+Methodologically, his scholarship draws from experimental philosophy, psychology, linguistics, and legal theory.

 Macleod received his J.D. in 2012 with high honors from University of Chicago Law School, where he was a Kirkland & Ellis Scholar.
 Prior to becoming an Associate in Law, Macleod clerked for the Honorable Raymond Lohier, Jr., of the U.S. Court of Appeals for the Second Circuit, and practiced law at Williams & Connolly LLP, in Washington, DC, and Gibson Dunn & Crutcher LLP, in New York.
 His practice focused on white collar crime, corporate crime, mass torts, and products liability.